 So look for a piece with good marbling, relatively even thickness, not too big areas of thick fat layers, and you want approximately 1 cm fat layer right underneath the skin.
 You definitely also want the section with bones, because you’re also making a stock.

-Please also make sure the pig is bred organically.
-Pig farming, even in Norway, is one of the foulest meat industries that exist, so buying organic at least ensures the pig was well taken care of, before landing on your plate.
+Please also make sure the pig is bred organically, and has access to roam freely.
+Pig farming, even in Norway, is one of the absolute foulest meat industries that exist, so buying organic at least ensures the pig was well taken care of, before landing on your plate.
 I think we owe them that much.

 Lea and I chomped down 1.2 kg pork belly over two dinners.
 That was a lot of meat for us.
 I would say that for normal eaters, I would recommend 250 g per person (remember there is bone in this too), and for big eaters around 300 g.
 Definitely not more if you also plan to serve a dessert.
 Like our Risalamande…

 With a very sharp knife, score the skin.
-Make sure to cut all the way through the skin, but not into the meat beneath the layer of fat.
+I like to use my razor sharp chef’s knife, but many swear by a carpet knife where you can easily adjust cutting depth; Make sure to cut all the way through the skin, but not into the meat beneath the layer of fat.
 You can also ask your butcher to do this.

 The scoring is important for two reasons:

 Next, season liberally with fine sea salt; remember this is a big piece of meat!
 Rub it well into the crevices of the scoring, and on all sides of the meat.
-Put on a plate, and set uncovered in the fridge overnight.
+Put on a roasting tray, and set uncovered in the fridge overnight.

-The next day, coarsely chop the onion, bash the garlic, and cut the rest of the veg into large-ish pieces.
-Put everything in a big roasting tray, pour over the beer, and put the pork belly on top.
+The next day, coarsely chop the onion, bash the garlic, and cut the rest of the veg into large-ish chunks.
+Put everything in the roasting tray, pour over the beer, and with the pork belly on top.

-Make sure that the pork belly does not sag down in the middle, or else fat and meat juices will pool here and make it impossible to get crisp rind.
+Make sure that the pork belly does not sag down in the middle, or else fat and meat juices will pool here and make it impossible to get crisp crackling.
 Rearrange the pork belly, supporting it underneath with the veg pieces so that it’s relatively flat, or gently slopes down in the sides so that fat and juices can be drained.
+Just remember an even height is crucial for evenly crisp crackling.

 Insert a thermometer probe into the thickest part of the meat, making sure you do not hit bones.
 Cover everything with aluminium foil.